CodeDifferently/piano-lecture/README.md

 ### Adding the black and white keys
 Copy and paste the code below into the CSS section.
 Be sure to make sure there is adequate spacing between the ending `}` and the next selector.
 It is important to have code that is readable.
-The code below help our keys to form and appear.
+The code below will allow our keys to appear.

 ```CSS
 .key:not(.sharp) {